[ 00 ] the full list

 - Speed access

-- Pin the four or five secrets you reach for daily to the top of the home screen, one hold from open.
+- Pin the four or five secrets you reach for daily to the top of the home screen, one tap from open.

 - Search & categories